Ereh11/Ereh11/README.md

 <hr>

-- 🔭 I’m a senior student in Luxor University, Faculatiy of Computers and Information, Computer Science deparment
+- 🔭 I’m a senior student in Luxor University, Faculty of Computers and Information, Computer Science deparment
 - 🌱 I’m currently learning data sience and ML
 <!-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...